 Garlic works like a natural antibiotic and can inhibit the growth of bacteria.

 Either peel garlic and smash, add a dash of salt, and make a paste that you apply to the tooth.

 Or just pop in a clove and chew.
 I like to let mine set under my tongue for a few seconds after I chew before I swallow it.
 That helps to speed up the body absorbing it.
 Just don’t expect to get a kiss afterward.

 3. Brandy, Bourbon or Jack:

-When it comes to killing bacteria, it’s known fact alcohol wins hands down.
+When it comes to killing bacteria, it’s a known fact alcohol wins hands down.

 While some people soak a cotton ball with the alcohol of their choice and place it on the tooth, others prefer to swish, rinse and hold it straight up.
 Either way, it can be pretty effective.

 4. Oil Pulling:

 Oil pulling is said to work for many by removing particles that may have become lodged in a cavity or lodged in the gum.
 This one is one I would recommend for children, even if they swallow it, it should not hurt.
 I say should not only because I guess anything is possible.